Jimmy Dunne (footballer, born 1997): Club career

-Born in Dundalk, Dunne began his career with St Kevin's Boys before joining the Manchester United Academy in Belfast at the age of 10.
+Born in Dundalk, Dunne began his career with Rock Celtic and St Kevin's Boys before joining the Manchester United Academy in Belfast at the age of 10.

+Burnley

 In July 2016, Dunne signed a two-year contract (with a further year's option in the club's favour) with Burnley.
 In July 2017, he moved to National League side Barrow on a six-month loan.
 He made his senior debut on 5 August 2017.

 In early January 2018, the club confirmed Dunne's loan would not be extended and he would return to parent club Burnley.
 Later that month he joined EFL League Two club Accrington Stanley on loan for the remainder of the season.
 He made his Football League debut on 6 January 2018.

-On 21 August 2018, Dunne joined Scottish Premiership side Heart of Midlothian (Hearts) on a 6 month loan deal.
+On 21 August 2018, Dunne joined Scottish Premiership side Heart of Midlothian (Hearts) on a six-month loan deal.
 His loan ended in January 2019.
 A few days later he moved on loan to Sunderland.
 In September 2019 he moved on loan to Fleetwood Town.

-On 17 September 2020, Dunne made his senior debut for Burnley in the 2nd round of the EFL Cup, in a 1–1 draw against Sheffield United which Burnley eventually won on penalties.
+On 17 September 2020, Dunne made his senior debut for Burnley in the second round of the EFL Cup, in a 1–1 draw against Sheffield United which Burnley eventually won on penalties.
 He scored on his Premier League debut on 20 September 2020, in a 4–2 defeat away at Leicester City.

+Queens Park Rangers

 On 13 July 2021, Dunne joined Queens Park Rangers for an undisclosed fee, agreeing a three-year deal.

+Ahead of the 2023–24 season, he dislocated his shoulder in a pre-season friendly in August.
+He was close to a return at the end of the month, but was not fit enough until the end of September.
+Following a poor start to the season, the club's fortunes improved under new manager Martí Cifuentes, who converted Dunne into a right-back.
+On 29 March 2024, Dunne scored a 92nd minute winner from twenty-five yards to secure Rangers a 2–1 victory over fellow relegation-threatened side Birmingham City, a strike later voted as the club's Goal of the Season.
+At the end of season awards, he was also voted Junior Hoops' Player of the Year and PFA Men's Community Champion of the Year.

+In the 2024–25 season, he continued to impress in the right-back position, being voted as the club's Player of the Season, also winning the Players' Player of the Year and retaining the Junior Hoops' Player of the Year.

+In June 2025 Dunne signed a new contract with the club, and in July 2025 was named club captain ahead of the 2025–26 season.